kowainik/learn4haskell/README.md

 ## How can you help

-You can help us by supporting us on Ko-Fi or via GitHub sponsorship program:
+You can help us by supporting us on Ko-Fi or via the GitHub sponsorship program:

 * [Kowainik Ko-Fi](https://ko-fi.com/kowainik)
 * [Veronika Romashkina via GitHub](https://github.com/sponsors/vrom911)